Schools Division

 If the complaint is not resolved informally, the school has a formal complaints procedure that can be followed.

 If having resorted to the school’s formal complaints procedure the matter remains unresolved there is provision for the complaint to be escalated to the Schools Division of Limerick and Clare Education and Training Board to discuss the complaint.
 Complaints will be processed in accordance with the standard complaints procedures which have been agreed between school management authorities and teacher unions.
-Please refer to the Limerick and Clare Education and Training Board Complaints Procedure to read more about the procedure.
+To read more about the procedure CLICK HERE

 Section 29 Appeals